TKenneweg/RLPredictionWithUncertainty/README.md

 **Note:**
 The first time you run the script, the dataset will be downloaded from Huggingface.
 Depending on your internet connection, this may take some time.

+When you change the dino model you also need to change the embedding dimensionality.
+Look at [DINOv2](https://github.com/facebookresearch/dinov2)

 ---

 ## 📦 Dataset